commontoolsinc/tutorials/state.md

   characterName.set("Lady Ellyxir");
 }
 ```

-Let's not judge the author's choice of names.
 We can now display the cell within the `[UI]` section of the recipe:
 ```{code-block} typescript
 /// <cts-enable />